mattignal/Investigating-Rise-Effectiveness-of-NBA-Small-Ball/README.md

 ### Methodology

 With NBA tracking data, I was able to use Sci-Kit Learn's linear discriminant analysis to reduce the data into two dimensions.
 From there, I used spectral clustering to determine offensive positions.
 Positional separation (via the silhouette coefficient) was by far the highest with 3 clusters, and this strongly corresponded to a ball-handlers/wings/bigs model.
+Defensive positions were broadly similar, and I use guard/forward/interior terminology.

 ![Giannis](https://github.com/mattignal/SmallBallNBA/blob/master/giannis.jpg)